melzubeir/melzubeir/README.md

 - 👋 hi, i’m mo
-- 👀 i’m interested in python, machine learning, and social analytics...
+- 👀 i’m interested in software for the purpose of bettering the world
-- 🌱 i’m currently building a social experience game ...
+- 🌱 i’m currently building the world's greatest talent discovery engine
-- 📫 you can reach me on deso [@elzubeir](https://diamondapp.com/u/elzubeir)
+- 📫 you can reach me on X [@_elzubeir](https://twitter.com/_elzubeir)